A Quintessential Social Public Space

 This important book returns designers' and policy-makers' attention back to the street as a place of social, economic, and cultural exchange.
-Using empirical observation and survey methods in the tradition of Lynch, Whyte, and Gehl, urban designer Vikas defines factors associated with socially successful, multi-use streets.
+Using empirical observation and survey methods in the tradition of Lynch, Whyte, and Gehl, urban designer Vikas Mehta defines factors associated with socially successful, multi-use streets.
 They range from seating and shade (crucial) to economic policy to support the critical ingredient of independent, speciality businesses that add cultural and visual interest.
-Required reading for anyone concerned with re-animating the public realm of the city. — Robin C. Moore, Professor of Landscape Architecture, North Carolina State University
+Required reading for anyone concerned with re-animating the public realm of the city. — Robin C. Moore, Professor of Landscape Architecture, College of Design, North Carolina State University

 Introduction 1.
 A Ubiquitous Urban Space for People 2.
 The Street Evolving: A Brief Social History 3.
 Everyday Social Behavior as a Basis for Design 4.
 Three Streets 5.
 Sociable Streets: A Typology of Social Behaviors 6.
 Needs for Social Behavior on Streets 7.
 Making Sociable Streets: Guidelines and Application Appendices